AgrawalAmey/agrawalamey.github.io/index.md

     **Deep Reinforcement Learning for Autonomous Warehouse Robots** <br>
       Advisor: [Prof. Surekha Bhanot](https://www.bits-pilani.ac.in/Pilani/surekha/profile)<br>

-      A framework to create Q-learning agents for autonomously navigation tasks in warehouses.
+      A framework to create Q-learning agents for autonomous navigation tasks in warehouses.
 The agents are pre-trained in a custom simulation environment built on top of V-REP, a popular robotics simulation package.
       [\[code\]](https://github.com/AgrawalAmey/rl-car)
   </p>
 </div>